Alaa-Abboud/nexthink-takehome/README.md

 ## Refelctions

-Written refelctions, thought-process, and decision-making for each component of out system is present at `reflections/README.md`
+Written refelctions, thought-process, and decision-making for each component of the system is present at `reflections/README.md`

 ## Project Structure